cyposian/etch-a-sketch/README.md

 # Etch-A-Sketch
-Draw pixel art by waving your mouse while holding down click.
+Draw pixel art with your mouse.

 ## Features
 - Single color